clevermissfox/desertzen-v2-boltPlayground/README.md

    ```

    Use npx expo as expo-cli is deprecated.
-   You access it using `npx expo <command>`, which runs the version that matches your project’s Expo SDK
+   You access it using `npx expo <command>`, which runs the version that matches your project's Expo SDK

 In the output, you'll find options to open the app in a